top of page

 Students/unwaged: turn up on the night and pay what you can

-with Simon Woolf: bass • Sean Fyfe: piano • Rick Finlay: drums • Jeremy Shoham: sax
+with Simon Woolf: bass • Alex Bryson: piano • Rick Finlay: drums • Jeremy Shoham: sax

 CONTACT US